Composer Accelerator Program

 To help celebrate Arraymusic’s beginnings and its remarkable 50 years of work with composers since 1972, Arraymusic is pleased to announce its new Composer Accelerator Program, presented with support from the Azrieli Foundation and the SOCAN Foundation.
 In partnership with the Canadian League of Composers and New Music Concerts, the Composer Accelerator Program will provide more support to composers in their professional development through a series of exciting new programs.
 Composers are invited to participate in the following Composer Accelerator Program initiatives.

-Arraymusic’s Young Composers’ Workshop provides mentorship for emerging composers through creative workshopping, composition seminars, and individual lessons.
+Arraymusic’s Composers’ Workshop provides mentorship for emerging composers through creative workshopping, composition seminars, and individual lessons.

-Four music creators will be selected to work closely with The Array Ensemble and composer mentors Linda Catlin Smith and Bruce A. Russell to develop new pieces (or works-in-progress) to be presented publicly in the final stage of the workshop.
+Four music creators will be selected to work closely with The Array Ensemble and composer mentors Allison Cameron and Bruce A. Russell to develop new pieces (or works-in-progress) to be presented publicly in the final stage of the workshop.
 Upon selection, artists receive intensive twice-weekly rehearsal sessions with Array’s ensemble and mentors, allowing each participant to try out and refine ideas.
-Participants are able to book private lessons with Linda.
+Participants are able to book private lessons with Allison and/or Bruce.

 Composition Seminars occur weekly and include presentations by the participants, so they get to know each other’s work, and presentations by the mentors.